Notice of Pre-AIA or AIA Status

 this limitation, under its broadest reasonable interpretation, covers concepts that can be performed in the human mind and therefore would fall under the “Mental Processes” groupings of abstract ideas.
 That is the human mind is capable of determining whether the difference/gap is greater than the threshold using evaluation.

 this limitation, under its broadest reasonable interpretation, covers concepts that can be performed in the human mind and therefore would fall under the “Mental Processes” groupings of abstract ideas.
-That is the human mind is capable of making a determination to accept the best action based difference/gap being greater than the threshold, using judgement.
+That is the human mind is capable of making a determination to change actions based on a difference/gap being above the threshold, using judgement (a person driving a car in traffic, for instance, make these actions/decisions).

 Step 2A, Prong Two: